Step 6: Build, program, and observe the outputs

-Every subsequent pressing of the SW0 switch on the SAM L10 Xplained Pro Evaluation Kit changes the default sampling rate to two seconds, four seconds, 500 milliseconds, and back to one second in cyclic order.
+Every subsequent pressing of switch SW0 on the SAM E54 Xplained Pro Evaluation Kit changes the default sampling rate to two seconds, four seconds, and 500 ms and back to one second in cyclic order as shown.

 While the temperature sampling rate changes on every switch SW0 press, notice the LED0 toggling at the same sampling rate.

 You observed that the application displayed the current room temperature values on the serial terminal every 500 milliseconds.
 You were able to change the temperature sampling values dynamically by pressing a user switch on the development kit.
-You could exercise sampling changes to one second, two seconds, four seconds, and cycle back to 500 milliseconds every time you pressed the user switch.
-You also observed that a user LED was toggled every time the current temperature is displayed on the serial terminal.
+You could exercise sampling changes to one second, two seconds, or four seconds, and cycle back to 500 milliseconds every time you press the user switch.
+You also observed that a user LED was toggled every time the current temperature was displayed on the serial terminal.

-In this application, you used MPLAB Code Configurator (MCC) to configure the SAM L10 and also used the MPLAB Harmony v3 Framework.
+In this application, you used MPLAB Code Configurator (MCC) to configure SAM D5x/E5x and to use the MPLAB Harmony v3 Framework.
 You used the clock configurator to set up the CPU clock and timer (Real-Time Clock (RTC)) clock.
-You configured SERCOM1 (as I²C), SERCOM0 (as Universal Synchronous Asynchronous Receiver Transmitter (USART)), RTC, and External Interrupt Controller (EIC) Peripheral Libraries (PLIBs).
-You also configured the Direct Memory Access (DMA) using the DMA configurator.
+You configured SERCOM3 (as I²C), SERCOM2 (as USART), RTC, and External Interrupt Controller (EIC) peripheral libraries.
+You also configured Direct Memory Access (DMA) using the DMA configurator.
 You used the pin configurator to set up the pins for LED and switch functions.